 2.)
 Kicking the ball through the other team's Goal Posts.

-The 3 most common ways to score:
+The 3 most common:

 Touchdown (run or pass) = 6